saviogl/saviogl.github.io/_posts/2016-03-08-unix-overview-for-macosx-users-part-V.markdown

 MYNAME=John Doe
 ...
 ```
-Amongst a bunch of other variables we can verify that our variable is now an environment variable, and every time a new shell spawns, it will be available for them.
+Among a bunch of other variables we can verify that our variable is now an environment variable, and every time a new shell spawns, it will be available for them.
 If we want to completely unset a variable, either shell or environmental, we can do so with the ***unset*** command:

 ``` bash
 $ unset MYNAME